tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 > Yet I still felt inexorably drawn to the overwhelming, garish parade of news, even though it was clearly making me anxious.
 Fragments of news reports were constantly intruding into my reality, and I was suddenly finding it difficult to read longer texts in one go.
 It was as though somebody had carved up my attention into tiny pieces.
 I started to panic that I'd never be able to recover my attention span, that I'd never again be able to assemble these fragments into a whole. (p 10)

 It's not just that news feeds are full of short content, training us to skim quickly through it.
 The problem is that news itself focuses on content that taps into our *negativity bias*.
 The news' focus exploits our psychological vulnerability to pay extra attention to bad things happening around us.
-(News is actually a double whammy that combines our negativity bias, a preference for the negative, with our *novelty bias*, an inclination to see seek out what's new.)
+(News is actually a double whammy that combines our negativity bias, a preference for the negative, with our *novelty bias*, an inclination to seek out what's new.)

 Presenting us with negativity achieves what news organizations so desperately need to stay afloat: our attention.
 Just as we slow down to see a car crash on the freeway, our built-in _negativity bias_ makes us focus much more on alarming events.
 Feed algorithms optimize around the most read content, so if we're drawn to the negative, it's a downward spiral.
 The negativity bias is a topic Hari also touches on in his book, explaining: